sakamies/tabs-customelement/README.md

 <tab-panel></tab-panel>
 ```

 Well a tab _is a button_ and is specified to work like a button and browsers give all the basic interactivity and style hooks for free.
-Making any kind of [custom clickable elements](https://www.deque.com/blog/accessible-aria-buttons/) is just a big amount of useless extra work.
+So it really should be a `<button>`.
+Making any kind of [custom clickable elements](https://www.deque.com/blog/accessible-aria-buttons/) is a big amount of useless extra work.
 It should only really be done if you're super stuck with a legacy system that can't do buttons for some archaic reason.

 A `<tab-panel>` like element might make a smidge more sense, but it's just a generic container that gets its role overridden as `role=tabpanel` anyway, so didn't see any reason to.

+## Progressive enhancement

+There's a tradeoff to consider.
+You can set the `hidden` attribute on your non-selected tab panel elements so only the initially selected tab is visible before any scripts or styles load.
+If scripts fail to load though, your user won't see all the tabs, just the initial tab.
+This might be a good tradeoff for a smoother looking page load or if you're relying a lot on javascript anyway.
+If you're considering slower or less reliable networks, lower end devices or any other kind of scenario where getting the content is more important than absolutely smooth presentation, then having all the tabs be visible initially and only being hidden after scripts have successfully completed loading might be the better option.

+If you keep your page weight low and the tabs are not right at the top of the page, having them all initially visible is probably just fine and the more robust option for everybody.

 ----